-We observed that time since last paint less than 5 years showed 24 had normal and 25 had elevated, 5-10 years had 6 normal and 14 elevated and >10 years had 5 normal and 6 elevated blood lead level.
+We observed that time since last paint less than 5 years showed 26 had normal and 20 had elevated, 5-10 years had 6 normal and 14 elevated and >10 years had 2 normal and 8 elevated blood lead level.
 Hou et alinvestigated the relationship between lead poisoning and the intellectual and neurobehavioral capabilities of children.Blood lead levels were detected by differential potentiometric stripping analysis (DPSA).
 Intelligence was assessed using the Gesell Developmental Scale.
-The Achenbach Child Behavior Checklist (CBCL) was used to evaluate each child's behavior.Blood lead levels were significantly negatively correlated with the developmental quotients of adaptive behavior, gross motor performance, fine motor performance, language development, and individual social behavior (P < 0.01).
+The Achenbach Child Behavior Checklist (CBCL) was used to evaluate each child's behavior.
+Blood lead levels were significantly negatively correlated with the developmental quotients of adaptive behavior, gross motor performance, fine motor performance, language development, and individual social behavior (P < 0.01).
 Compared with healthy children, more children with lead poisoning had abnormal behaviors, especially social withdrawal, depression, and atypical body movements, aggressions and destruction.

-We observed that children attributes such as pets in 6, coloured toys in 16, not school going in 4, thumb sucking seen in 2, pica in 3, absence of hand washing in 7, use of Kohl in 3 and herbal medications in 4 had high blood lead level.
+We observed that children attributes such as thumb sucking seen in 2, pica in 3, absence of hand washing in 8, pets in 4, coloured toys in 16, not school going in 4, use of Kohl in 3 and herbal medications in 2 had high blood lead level.
 Mendola et alfound low levels of perinatal lead exposure were associated with attention problems in children.
 Researchers also found recently that antisocial behavior, behavior disorders, and adolescent crime in childhood and adolescence are also related to lead exposure before and after birth.
-The limitation of the study is small sample size.
+Lewendon et alfound that blood levels of lead in children with behavior problems were higher than those in healthy children, and suggested that the blood lead content of children with behavior disorders should be monitored regularly.